 - There are 10 missing monthly average nutrient load samples per nutrient up to June 2014, which may be attributed to seasonal discharge restrictions. - Based on the table and figures with the average monthly values, there does not appear to be any emerging dry season trends for flow, ammonia or phosphorus loads.
 NOx and total nitrogen dry season loads show a decreasing trend. - NOx is the majority of the nitrogen species discharged, regardless of season.
-This would be expected since this plant nitrifies. - Total phosphorus concentrations range from less than 2 mg P/L to over 6 mg P/L. - The distribution of phosphorus species is predominantly ortho-P.
+This would be expected since this plant nitrifies. - ♦ Total phosphorus concentrations are wide ranging with values from less than 1 mg P/L to over 10 mg P/L. - The distribution of phosphorus species is predominantly ortho-P.